houfu/redlines/README.md

 Please feel free to post issues and comments.
 I work on this in my free time, so please excuse lack of activity.

+For questions and discussions, you can join [my matrix room on matrix.esq.social.](https://chat.matrix.esq.social/#/room/#redlines:matrix.esq.social)
+Matrix is a federated communication platform similar to Discord.

 ### Nice things to do

 * <s>Style the way changes are presented</s>